Joy Merino is completing a detail as the acting Chief of Staff for Science Planning and Operations at NOAA's Southeast Fisheries Science Center.

-Joy supports fisheries science through Operations, Management, and Administration while the agency is without aid for a Lafayette, LA based science lab.
+Joy supports fisheries science through Operations, Management, and Administration while the agency is without aid for a Lafayette, Louisiana-based science lab.
 However, by training, she is a coastal ecologist with wetland restoration, management, and submersed aquatic vegetation research experience.
 Her specialty has been critical analysis of processes, e.g. philosophical, social, or environmental.

 Her interest in long-term planning for ecosystems has shifted to interest in organizational structure and policy support.
 Joy uniquely enjoys a variety of subjects and work, as indicated by her duties with NOAA, publications and undergraduate degree in anthropology and philosophy.